 RadNet, Inc. to Present at the 43rd Annual Cowen & Company Healthcare Conference on Tuesday, March 7th

-/EIN News/ -- LOS ANGELES, March 06, 2023 (GLOBE NEWSWIRE) -- RadNet, Inc. (NASDAQ: RDNT), a national leader in providing high-quality, cost-effective diagnostic imaging services through a network owned and operated outpatient imaging centers, today announced that Mark Stolper, Executive Vice President and Chief Financial Officer and Gregory Sorensen, M.D., CEO and co-founder of DeepHealth (RadNet’s Artificial Intelligence Division), will be presenting at the Cowen & Company Healthcare Conference on Tuesday, March 7, 2023 at 9:50 a.m.
+LOS ANGELES, March 06, 2023 (GLOBE NEWSWIRE) -- RadNet, Inc. RDNT, a national leader in providing high-quality, cost-effective diagnostic imaging services through a network owned and operated outpatient imaging centers, today announced that Mark Stolper, Executive Vice President and Chief Financial Officer and Gregory Sorensen, M.D., CEO and co-founder of DeepHealth (RadNet's Artificial Intelligence Division), will be presenting at the Cowen & Company Healthcare Conference on Tuesday, March 7, 2023 at 9:50 a.m.
 Eastern Time (6:50 a.m.
 Pacific Time).

 There will be simultaneous and archived webcasts available at https://wsw.com/webcast/cowen132/rdnt/2026416 and www.radnet.com under the "About RadNet'' menu section and "News and Press Releases'' sub-menu of the website.